 The only exception to the above requirements is when safety is at risk.
 A process server may leave the area and record the event details - including how the scenario became unsafe - once they have retreated to a safe location.

-If these requirements are not regularly met, a hold will be placed on future work being dispatched to you and areas will be reassigned.
+If these requirements are not regularly met, and your reporting requirements get too low, a hold will be placed on future work being dispatched to you and your areas may be reassigned.
 To prevent this make sure to manage your workload carefully.
 You decide how many areas you work, and those areas will always tell you the expected jobs per month.